jmurzy/react-router-native/README.md

 ### Questions?
 Feedback is appreciated, but please keep in mind that the project contains components that are currently under active development and considered experimental.
 Documentation is still a work-in-progress, and pull requests are accepted gratefully!

 Feel free to reach out to me on Twitter [@jmurzy](https://twitter.com/jmurzy).
-If you have any questions please submit an Issue with the "question" tag or come hang out in the React Router [Reactiflux Channel](https://discord.gg/0ZcbPKXt5bYaNQ46) and post your request there.
+If you have any questions, please submit an Issue with the "question" tag or come hang out in the React Router [Reactiflux Channel](https://discord.gg/0ZcbPKXt5bYaNQ46) and post your request there.

 ### Platform Support